simonccc/dcled/README.md

-dcled - userland driver for Dream Cheeky (Dream Link?)
-USB LED Message Board Copyright 2009-2014 Jeff Jahr <malakai@jeffrika.com>
+# dcled
+*Copyright 2009-2014 Jeff Jahr <malakai@jeffrika.com>*

+dcled is a utiliy to operate a USB message board / ticker type device.

-This is a cut down version for my own usage feel free to enjoy!
+This is a cut down version of the original code with maybe some refinements in the future.

+Please check the [docs] for the original info

-BUILDING IT:
+## BUILDING IT:

 If you are running
 debian or ubuntu, try running 'apt-get install libusb-1.0-0-dev' to get the